Vector-valued orthogonal modular forms: Classical Jacobi forms

 For the sake of completeness, for $m=0$ with $\lambda\ne \det$, let us denote by $J_{\lambda,k,0}({\GJZ})$ the space of ${\GJZbar}$-invariant sections of ${\ElJ}\otimes {\LL}^{\otimes k}|_{\Delta_{J}} \simeq \pi_{2}^{\ast}\mathcal{L}_{J}^{\otimes k+\lambda_{1}}\otimes V(J)_{\lambda'}$ over $\Delta_{J}$ which is holomorphic at every cusp of ${\HJ}$.
 By the result of \S \ref{sec: Siegel}, the $0$-th Fourier-Jacobi coefficient $\phi_{0}=f|_{\Delta_{J}}$ of a modular form $f\in {\MG}$ belongs to this space (cuspidal when $\lambda \ne 1$).
 Then, as a refinement of Proposition \ref{prop: FJ expansion = Taylor expansion I} for ${\MG}$, we see that the Fourier-Jacobi expansion gives the embedding

 which is canonically determined by $J$.

-\subsection{Classical Jacobi forms}
+\section{Classical Jacobi forms}

-In this subsection we introduce coordinates and translate Jacobi forms with $\lambda=0$ in the sense of Definition \ref{def: Jacobi form} to classical scalar-valued Jacobi forms \`a la \cite{Gr}, \cite{Sk}.
+In this section we introduce coordinates and translate Jacobi forms with $\lambda=0$ in the sense of Definition \ref{def: Jacobi form} to classical scalar-valued Jacobi forms \`a la \cite{Gr} and \cite{Sk}.
 The result is stated in Proposition \ref{prop: translate Jacobi form}.
 Our purpose is to deduce a vanishing theorem in the present setting (Proposition \ref{prop: Jacobi form vanish}) from the one for classical Jacobi forms.

-\subsubsection{Coordinates}
+\subsection{Coordinates}